 A o d’eniyan l’eni – d’eniyan

 The monkeys sang and danced long into the night.
-Then they decided it rest for the night because it was too dark to travel up the mountain.
+Then they decided to rest for the night because it was too dark to travel up the mountain.
 When the monkeys woke up the next day, they realised that it was almost noon!
 They had made themselves so tired from all the singing and dancing that they overslept.
 Now, there was not enough time to get to the top of the mountain in time.
 So they all started to run.
 They ran as fast as they could.
 They ran as fast as they could to the top of the mountain.
 As they ran, they prayed that the òri would still be there and that they hadn’t missed their chance to become people.

-The monkeys were amazed to see their hands and faces become human-like, for some, their tails disappeared completely.
+The monkeys were amazed to see their hands and faces become human-like.
+Some even had their tails disappear completely.
 But as there wasn’t enough of the cream to complete their transformation, the monkeys went back to Eledumare.
-“Eledumare, please give us some more of that wonderful cream”, they begged.
+“Eledumare, please give us some more of that wonderful cream”, they pleaded.
 But Eledumare, who had been watching the whole time, sent them away from his mountain.
-“You were foolish and did not follow my command so you must now live with the consequences of your action.”
+“Because you did not follow my command, you must now live with the consequences of your action.”
+And so from that day on, monkeys and apes have looked like people, especially their hands and faces.

 The End.